6 Sand Hill Road, Suite 301, Flemington, NJ 08822

 Unfortunately most oral surgery is accompanied by some degree of discomfort.

 Pain medication – Take the first pill before the anesthetic has worn off.
 This will enable you to manage your discomfort more effectively.
-If you do not achieve adequate pain relief, you may supplement each pill with an analgesic, such as Tylenol (acetaminophen), or Advil/Motrin (ibuprofen).
-The effects of medicines very widely among individuals.
+If you do not achieve adequate pain relief, you may supplement each pill with Advil/Motrin (ibuprofen).
+The effects of medicines vary widely among individuals.
 Please call the office if the pain is not controlled.

 Please do not drink alcoholic beverages, drive a car or operate machinery while taking prescribed pain medication.